NewsLocal NewsIn Your NeighborhoodJackson - Hillsdale

 Jackson County Sheriff Gary Schuette has been warning: "What happens if this millage fails?
 Well, I've been informed that I will need to cut approximately one million dollars from my budget."

 I went to see County Administrator Mike Overton to ask him about that.
-Overton showed me that, at $12 million, the Sheriff's Office is far and away the County's biggest budget item.
+Overton showed me that, at about $12 million, the Sheriff's Office is far and away the County's biggest budget item.
 He says covering jail operations has been depleting the County's reserve.

 Courtesy: Jackson County